Toronto District School Board: Metropolitan Toronto School Board and the Toronto District School Board

 The Metropolitan Toronto School Board was established on January 20, 1953, before the 1954 creation of the Municipality of Metropolitan Toronto From the beginning, it was a federation of eleven public anglophone municipal school boards consisting of the East York Board of Education, the Etobicoke Board of Education, the Forest Hill Board of Education, the Lakeshore District Board of Education, Leaside Board of Education, the North York Board of Education, the Scarborough Board of Education, the Swansea Board of Education, the Toronto Board of Education, Weston Board of Education and the York Township Board of Education.
 Its head office was located at the former York Mills Public School site on Campbell Crescent (built 1956 and demolished 2004).

 Throughout its existence, the MTSB assisted local boards with maintenance assistance payments but the local school boards were exempted from paying property taxes.

 In 1967, Forest Hill and Swansea boards were abolished and merged with the TBE.
-The Lakeshore board was amalgamated with the Etobicoke school board followed by the Leaside board integrated into the EYBE and eventually, the Weston public board ceased to exist and absorbed in the York board.
+The Lakeshore board was amalgamated with the Etobicoke school board followed by the Leaside board integrated into the East York Board, and later the Weston public board was absorbed in the York board.

 French schools operated by the North York, Scarborough and Toronto boards were transferred into MTSB's francophone unit, the Conseil des écoles françaises de la communauté urbaine de Toronto (CEFCUT) on December 1, 1988.
 Seven of its public schools existed as of 1980.
 The concept of CÉFCUT was developed by a committee assembled by Ontario Minister of Education Sean Conway.
 CÉFCUT was established on 1 December 1988, and it began operations in 1989.